olivergrimes/servicefabric-topicactor-signalr/README.md

 The `TSubscription` type must implement the `ITopicId` interface, this allows an `ActorId` to be generated from your subscription contract.

-That's it!
+### Event Publishing

 You can now use `ITopicPublisher<TMessage, TSubscription>`/`TopicActorPublisher` to publish messages from any service within your application, e.g.:

 ```c#